Develop the Building, Principally of the Party, In Service of the Armed Struggle

 In its second phase, parallel to the bureaucratic one, the democratic road underwent significant development in the 1960s: the proletariat engaged in major struggles, and the peasantry, reenacting its old actions, shook the foundations of Peruvian society.
 Meanwhile, students, workers, intellectuals, and popular masses, particularly the working masses in neighborhoods and slums, increased their combativeness.
 In summary, there was a remarkable rise in the struggle of the popular masses.

 During this decade, the country also witnessed guerrilla struggles, from which we must draw lessons for the future.
 Class struggle fueled the defense of Marxism-Leninism against revisionism.
-In the light of the international battle between Marxism and revisionism, and under the guidance of Marxism-Leninism-Mao Zedong Thought, the communists fought to Resume the Road of Mariátegui and Reconstitute their Party.
+In the light of the international battle between Marxism and revisionism, and under the guidance of Marxism-Leninism-Mao Zedong Thought, the communists fought to Retake the Road of Mariátegui and Reconstitute his Party.
 The goal was to return to Mariátegui, to his road, his general political line, his line of building, and his mass line.
-Specifically, the aim was to resume his road, continue and develop it, and on this foundation, rebuild his Party.
+Specifically, the aim was to retake his road, continue and develop it, and on this foundation, rebuild his Party.

 The democratic road, the road of the people, in its contemporary journey of over eighty years also has two moments.
 The first, centered around the 1920s, is when Mariátegui founded the Communist Party, making the proletariat the leading political class, conscious and organized within the revolutionary field.
 During that time, the Peruvian proletariat had the task of constituting itself as a Party under the principles of Marxism-Leninism.
 The second moment, in which we are currently living, has a key task: to reclaim Mariátegui and reconstitute his Party, which operates under the banners of Marxism-Leninism-Mao Zedong Thought.
 This occurs amidst the deepening of bureaucrat-capitalism and corporatization promoted by the exploiters.
 It is through this deepening that the conditions for a democratic revolution mature, and as the guerrillas of the 1960s demonstrated, the conditions for deciding on revolution through armed struggle are born.